PlanetSurgery/FoundRelics/README.md

 # 💻 FoundRelics
 _A Simple Query API Fetcher Tool_

 > **Notes:** Must have activated an orb to use; please purchase one to continue.
 Also note, panels is draggable -- Item display will be movable as well in a future update.
+Finally to note, 1st run is tracked late as a gimmick workaround for a previous error, temporarily.

 ---